influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/rebalance.md

 This step ensures that the system automatically distributes all newly-created shards across the three data nodes in the cluster.

-The following query increases the replication factor to three.
+**Important:** To successfully replicate data across a cluster, the number of data nodes **must be evenly divisible** by the replication factor.

-Run the query on any data node for each retention policy and database.
+Increase the replication factor to three by running the following query on any data node for each retention policy and database.
 Here, we use InfluxDB's [CLI](/influxdb/v1.7/tools/shell/) to execute the query:

 ```